mattpopovich/mattpopovich.com/_posts/2023-01-22-what-to-do-in-denver.md

 Visit [COtrip.org](https://maps.cotrip.org/@-106.1268,39.77425,9?show=winterDriving,roadReports) for webcams and road conditions provided by the state.
 The webcams are actually very handy and the road closures are useful during big snow storms.

 If you're a beginner, take a look at [Ruby Hill](https://denvergov.org/Government/Agencies-Departments-Offices/Agencies-Departments-Offices-Directory/Parks-Recreation/Activities-Programs/Outdoor-Recreation#section-9) and [Winter Park](https://www.winterparkresort.com/)'s Galloping Goose lift (both are free).
+Winter Park doesn't advertise that Galloping Goose is a free lift for beginners, but I have confirmed it myself as of the 2022-2023 season that it still is (although I've heard [it can change from year-to-year](https://www.reddit.com/r/COsnow/comments/tcpe14/do_any_of_the_resorts_let_you_use_the/i0ev93g/?context=10000)).
 View my post ["The Best Places to Ski in Colorado without a Season Pass"](/posts/the-best-places-to-ski-in-colorado-without-a-season-pass) for additional information.

 If you have an [Epic](https://www.epicpass.com/) or [Ikon](https://www.ikonpass.com/) pass, you probably already have a plan of where you're going.
 If you want to go to one of those resorts, your options will either be a season pass or a (multi) day pass.
 Season passes are only sold until ~November.
 Season passes are $500-$1200 depending on when you buy them (cheaper the sooner you buy them) and how much access you want (blackout dates on holidays will result in cheaper passes).
 Day passes go for ~$200 nowadays (ridiculous), with slight discounts for purchasing a multi-day (2, 3, 4+) pass.
 If you ski with a season pass holder, they can buy you reduced day (buddy/friend) passes but they're still expensive (~$150/day).